Hong Kong: How is China's crackdown changing the city's identity? | DW | 03.12.2021

 The law also criminalized any speech – written or spoken – calling for Hong Kong's secession from China, and has since been used to shut down media outlets, prosecute pro-democracy activists and tighten internet regulations.

-"We don't know what's in them, but if we look across the region at similar laws, these are disastrous for free expression," he told DW.
+"We don't know what's in [all the laws], but if we look across the region at similar laws, these are disastrous for free expression," he told DW.

 More recently, according to Caster, the national security law has been used to exert greater control over universities, museums and even filmmakers.